pauldog/OpenFineTuning/readme.md

 There are lots of different ways to fine tune a model.
 For example, could we fine tune it to be good at tic-tac-toe?

 Each fine tuning can be thought of as an intensive course that the AI is studying.
+Therefor there could be arguments for splitting the fine training data into different categories.